ToonWeyens/PB3D/README.md

 * Fixed a bug where the plot size was not correctly set in the external output routines.
 * Implemented 'vac_pot_plot', which can be called through 'plot_vac_pot' to plot the vacuum potential.
 * This procedure only works for 2-D vacua and is still experimental and untested.

+## 2.04:
+* Reorganized some vacuum things.
+* Fixed bugs concerning the vacuum.
+* Improved makefile for ITER.
+* vacuum is now skipped for VMEC, without causing an error.